Applications for the First Home Owner Grant may be made through an Approved Agent.

 When will the grant be paid?

-If you apply through an Approved Agent, your first home owner grant will be paid:
+If you apply through an Approved Agent, your first home owner grant could be paid:

 Purchase of a new home or an off-the-plan home